 All these quotes are things real people at Warwick want their colleagues to know.
 So please read, learn, and enjoy.

 You may also be interested in:

-You can read some of the responses below (and if you'd like to get a copy of the booklet complete the request form here):
+You can read some of the responses below (and request a copy of the booklet here):

 "One might look bright and happy and strong on the outside, inside we need some TLC"

 "Disabilities are not a life choice.
 They could happen to you."

 "You are not alone!
 And you can do this!"